Asymptotic properties of the MLE in distributional regression under random censoring: Consistency

 \section{Consistency}

-The following proof of almost sure convergence of $\vtn$ will be conducted in a similar way as the proofs of consistency of the MLEs arising in the parametric GLM without censoring in \citet{dikta2021bootstrap} and the random censorship model without taking covariates into account in \citet{stute1992strong}.
+To prove almost sure convergence of $\vtn$, we will use similar techniques as \citet{dikta2021bootstrap} and \citet{stute1992strong}, which study the parametric GLM without censoring and the random censorship model without covariates, respectively.
 Accordingly, it will be based on the work of \citet{perlman1972strong} using an extended Kullback-Leibler information.

-\begin{definition}[Extended Kullback-Leibler information] Let $\vt_1, \vt_2 \in \Theta$, $G$ be the distribution function of the censoring variables $C$, $H$ the distribution function of the covariates $X$ and $F(\,\cdot\,|\vt, x)$ the conditional distribution function of $Y$ given $X=x$ with density $f$ with respect to some $\sigma$-finite measure $\nu$.
-Then we define
+\begin{definition}[Extended Kullback-Leibler information] Let $\vt_1, \vt_2 \in \Theta$, $G(\cdot\mid x)$ be the conditional distribution function of the censoring variables $C$ given $X=x$ and $H$ be the distribution function of the covariates~$X$.
+We define

 to be the extended Kullback-Leibler information with respect to $G$ and $H$.
 For the sake of definiteness, we declare that $0\log(\frac{0}{0})$ equals zero. \end{definition}